HediBenFraj/React-Redux-Boilerplate/README.md

     - ./<folder>/index.js

-The index.js files in each folder are only used for east of referencing modules while importing.
+The index.js files in each folder are only used for ease of referencing modules while importing.

 #### 1) _actions